Interference of Clocks: A Quantum Twin Paradox: Materials and Methods

 \section{Materials and Methods}

-\textbf{Recoil terms and proper time}\\ In this section, we show that for light pulses acting instantaneously on both branches and gravitational potentials up to linear order, the proper time consists only of recoil terms.
-We provide the explicit expressions for the proper-time difference and find a compact form for the action of the electromagnetic potential that contributes to the phase of the atom interferometer.
+\textbf{\bfseries\sffamily Recoil terms and proper time}\\[1ex] In this section, we show that for light pulses acting instantaneously on both branches and gravitational potentials up to linear order, the proper time consists only of recoil terms.
+We provide the explicit expressions for the proper-time difference and find a compact form for the action of the electromagnetic potential describing pulsed optical gratings that contributes to the phase of the atom interferometer.